RubberDuckCollector/lanugage-learning/personal/maths/README.md

 # Plan, structure, and more

 TL;DR: Starting from IGCSE again because that's a good starting point that goes up to some more involved topics like algebraic fractions.
+- I will naturally be covering the foundation tier as part of the higher tier because the higher tier incorporates all of the foundation tier in its spec.

 # IGCSE-EDEXCEL